JuliaLang/julia/doc/manual/faq.rst

-One alternative to consider would be to check each integer operation for overflow and promote results to bigger integer types such as ``Int128`` or ``BigInt`` in the case of overflow.
+One alternative to consider would be to check each integer operation for overflow and promote results to bigger integer types such as ``Int128`` or :class:`BigInt` in the case of overflow.
 Unfortunately, this introduces major overhead on every integer operation (think incrementing a loop counter) – it requires emitting code to perform run-time overflow checks after arithmetic instructions and branches to handle potential overflows.
 Worse still, this